top of page

 Cost Savings of 3D Asset Management

-The financial impact of a 3D digital twin is felt most acutely in the reduction of "hidden" operational costs.
-Inefficiency in file management alone - searching for the right asset or blueprint - is just one example.
-But beyond administrative efficiency, the move to a digital-first strategy allows for a dramatic shift from high-cost reactive repairs to high-precision predictive maintenance.
+The financial impact of a 3D digital twin is most evident in the reduction of "hidden" operational costs.
+Inefficiency in file management, such as searching for the right asset or blueprint, is just one example.
+Beyond administrative efficiency, the shift to a digital-first strategy allows for a significant transition from high-cost reactive repairs to high-precision predictive maintenance.

-Preventive Maintenance: By identifying anomalies early, firms can reduce emergency repair costs.
-Organizations using these twins report improvement in planning accuracy when compared to traditional scheduled approaches.
+By identifying anomalies early, firms can reduce emergency repair costs.
+Organizations using these twins report improved planning accuracy compared to traditional scheduled approaches.

-Portfolio Right-Sizing: Facility managers now use operational and cost data within the twin to evaluate the true value of their real estate footprint.
-This includes analyzing the total cost of ownership - incorporating maintenance, energy use, and downtime - to determine the optimal timing for asset replacement or disposal.
+Facility managers now use operational and cost data within the twin to evaluate the true value of their real estate footprint.
+This includes analyzing the total cost of ownership—incorporating maintenance, energy use, and downtime—to determine the optimal timing for asset replacement or disposal.

-Reduced Capital Expenditure (Capex): Digital twins uncover "hidden capacity" in existing systems, often validating investments in a virtual environment to achieve a reduction in Capex.
+Digital twins uncover "hidden capacity" in existing systems.
+They often validate investments in a virtual environment, leading to a reduction in Capex.

 BIM and Enterprise Workflows